Living in Donabate, Ireland

 Relatively Easy To Get To Dublin Airport

 Dublin Airport is north of Dublin, as is Donabate.
 I actually found it easier to get to the airport from Donabate compared to the places I lived in north Dublin.
 While there is no direct public transit to the airport from Donabate it is relatively easy to take public transit.
 I would take the train to Malahide (direct and only a 3-minute ride).
-Then I’d hop on the the Dublin Bus 102 from Malahide (stop just outside St. Sylvester’s Church) to the airport.
+Then I’d hop on the the Dublin Bus 102 from Malahide (stop is just outside St. Sylvester’s Church by the train station) to the airport.
 This is a local bus with airport service so the buses have luggage storage.
-While the bus makes several stop along the way the ride usually only took about 20 minutes and was much cheaper than taking a cab (and cheaper than the 747 bus that goes into the center of Dublin).
-Plus buses and trains in Ireland have free Wi-Fi so I would just charge my phone and scroll through Instagram on the ride over.
+While the bus makes several stop along the way the ride usually only took about 20 minutes and was much cheaper than taking a cab (and cheaper than the 747 bus that goes into the centre of Dublin).
+Buses and trains in Ireland have free Wi-Fi, so I would just charge my phone and scroll through Instagram on the ride over.

 People Are Friendly and There are Community Events